Engin-Boot/pong-stage-PallaviZoting/Stage0/DeclareWinner.md

 ### Scenario: Winner declaration to Player 1

-  Given Player 1 is playing game versus computer or other player and penulty point equal to three
+  Given Player 1 is playing game versus computer or other player and penalty point equal to three

   When Score of Player 1 is greater than Player 2 or computer